 We visited San Marino and Monaco in November.
 Monaco was delightful with good weather, and festivities taking place in Monte Carlo.
 But San Marino was cold, wet, and foggy!

-Monaco is best explored from Milan via Genoa, and San Marino is feasible via Florence and Rimini.
+Monaco is best explored from Milan via Genoa, and San Marino is feasible via Florence and Rimini on a day trip (or longer).

 Things to know before your visit to Italy in November

-We hope the information above has helped you to gather an idea of how visiting Italy will be like in November.
-We have compiled these additional questions and tips to share some more Italy travel tips
+We hope the information above has helped you to gather an idea of what visiting Italy will be like in November.
+We have compiled these additional questions and insights to share some more Italy travel tips

 Italy in November Weather